Can I Negotiate with Debt Collectors?

 Reading time: 3 minutes

-If you become significantly delinquent on a credit account, it’s possible that the debt may wind up in collections.
-This means your original lender has likely sold the debt to a third-party collection agency, which has in turn assigned one or more collectors to contact you repeatedly in an effort to see the debt paid.
+If you become significantly delinquent on a credit account, it's possible the debt may wind up in collections.
+This means your original lender has sent your account to a collection agency, which has in turn assigned one or more collectors to contact you repeatedly in an effort to see the debt paid.

 An account in collections can stay on your credit history for a long time, damaging your credit scores in the process.
 A debt in collections is one of the most damaging types of credit accounts that can appear on your reports.